ConnectingApps/DncWireMockDemo/README.md

 }
 ````

-### Assert on the logged data, a new feature added in 3.1.5 and 2.1.5 .
+### Assert on the logged data
+A new feature added in 3.1.5 and 2.1.5 .
 You can assert on the logged data and the test lines that are logged
 ````csharp
 using (var fixture = new Fixture<Startup>())
 {